StatMixedML/XGBoostLSS/README.md

                              time_budget = 10)
 ```

 The user has also the option to provide a list of hyperparameters.
-In this example however, we use Bayesian Optimization as implemented in the [mlrMBO](https://github.com/mlr-org/mlrMBO) R-package, using a randomly generated set of initial hyperparameter that are used for trainng the surrogate Kriging model to find an optimized set of parameter.
+In this example however, we use Bayesian Optimization as implemented in the [mlrMBO](https://github.com/mlr-org/mlrMBO) R-package, using a randomly generated set of initial hyperparameters that are used for training the surrogate Kriging model to find an optimized set of parameter.
 The *time_budget* parameter indicates the running time budget in minutes and is used as a stopping criteria for the Bayesian Optimization.

 Once the model is trained, we can predict all parameter of the distribution.